odkr/pandoc-zotxt.lua/man/pandoc-zotxt.lua.md

 pandoc -L pandoc-zotxt.lua -C document.md
 ```

-This instructs **pandoc-zotxt.lua** to store the bibliographic data of
+This instructs **pandoc-zotxt.lua** to store bibliographic data in a file
-Crenshaw's paper in a file named "bibliography.json" and to add that
+named "bibliography.json" and to add that file to the metadata field
-file to the metadata field "bibliography", so that Pandoc picks it up.
+"bibliography", so that Pandoc picks it up. "bibliography.json" is placed in
-"bibliography.json" is placed in the same directory as "document.md",
+the same directory as "document.md", since "document.md" is the first input
-since "document.md" is the first input file given.
-The next time you
+file given.
+The next time you process "document.md", **pandoc-zotxt.lua** will
-invoke this command, **pandoc-zotxt.lua** will *not* look up
-"crenshaw1989DemarginalizingIntersectionRace" in Zotero, since
+*not* look up  "crenshaw1989DemarginalizingIntersectionRace" in Zotero, since
-"bibliography.json" already contains the data for that source.
+"bibliography.json" already contains data for that source.

 KNOWN ISSUES